Eschatologue/CM_wiki/docs/class/monk/index.md

 Your practice of martial arts gives you mastery of combat styles that use your **:rsc-a: Unarmed Strike**{ .rsc } and **Monk weapons**, which are the following:

 - Simple Melee weapons
-- Martial Melee weapons that have the **:weapon-prop-light: Light** property
+- Martial Melee weapons that have the **:wp-prop-light: Light** property

 You gain the following benefits while you are unarmed or wielding only **Monk weapons** and you aren't wearing armour or wielding a Shield.